lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 # Vulkan instance

-In this chapter we will be having our first taste of Vulkan, we will start by creating a Vulkan instance.
+In this chapter, we will be having our first taste of Vulkan, we will start by creating a Vulkan instance.
 This is the very first thing that will be created when dealing with Vulkan.
 Basically, a Vulkan instance is where all the application state is glued together.
-In Vulkan there is no global state--all that information is organized around a Vulkan instance.
+In Vulkan, there is no global state--all that information is organized around a Vulkan instance.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-02).

 ## Instance first steps

 Usually you will have a single Vulkan instance for each application, but the spec allows you to have more.
 A potential use case for having more than one is if you are using a legacy library that already uses Vulkan (maybe even different version) and do you not want that to interfere with your code.
-You could then setup a separate instance just for your code.
+You could then set up a separate instance just for your code.
 We will start from scratch in this book and, therefore, we will use just a single instance.

 This part of the book will show you an integral part of using LWJGL as well as a structure for creating Vulkan objects.
 The former is the `MemoryStack`, and the latter Vk*Info.